konyomba/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-./11-binary_to_decimal  the script converts a variable in binary to decimal ./12-combinations a script that that prints all possible combinations ot two letters ./13-print_float a script that prints a number with two decimal places
+./11-binary_to_decimal  the script converts a variable in binary to decimal ./12-combinations a script that that prints all possible combinations ot two letters ./13-print_float a script that prints a number with two decimal places ./100-decimal_to_hexadecimal is a script that converts decimal number stored in the variable DECIMAL to hexadecimal